joaomrsilva/UniversalMediaServer/ArchSW-docs/Overview.md

 It represents what the system should provide to its users in terms of services.
 We will represent it using The Booch Notation.
 Depois vou adicionar O booch model feito aqui

+###Process View
+Allows is to show what the system does at high-level , it is also useful to represent how all the steps within a process are complementary, making it possible, to evaluate the non-functional requirements such as perfomance, scability among others.